MP4 files at 18fps!

 If you don't know what's on your family's treasured films, you can rent a Wolverine from us for a couple of weeks and have a look!

 Knowing what you have, before sending it off, is a nice way to organize your collection.
-However, we are good at making sense of what you have.
+Then, we can professionally transfer your precious memories in 2K resolution to obtain the best possible full-HD (High Definition) outcome.

 Note: Operating the Wolverine does require a little technical know-how.
 YouTube has helpful videos, and we include a copy of the "User Manual" with the rental.

-Wolverine MovieMaker-PRO 8mm and Super 8 Converter - new $400.
+Wolverine MovieMaker-PRO 8mm and Super 8 Converter - new $400 / we do not sell.

 The reason we bought a Wolverine